tvillalbac/blog/_posts/2023-05-12-how-to-fix-up-unreal-engine-5-redirectors-cpp.md

 But in this article, I'll explain how to create a function in Unreal Engine C++, exposed in Blueprints and python for your script tools, if you want to make your own.

-## AssetTools module: A module for managing assets
+## AssetTools module: A module for managing assets and actors

 <a href="https://docs.unrealengine.com/5.2/en-US/API/Developer/AssetTools/">AssetTools</a> module, is a collection of structs and classes dedicated to managing assets in our Unreal project, in content browser and in our version control systems.